Maserati Ghibli saloon - Reliability & safety

 Maserati Ghibli reliability

-If you’d rather focus on the Ghibli’s glamour, rest assured the diesel engine’s adaptation was overseen by one of Ferrari’s top engine men.
-The Ghibli’s petrol offering, meanwhile, was designed from the ground up by Maserati, but built by Ferrari, which, it’s fair to say, knows a thing or two about assembling engines.
+The Ghibli’s petrol hybrid and larger V6 and V8 petrol engines are designed from the ground up by Maserati but built by Ferrari, which, it’s fair to say, knows a thing or two about assembling engines.

 Although Maserati hasn’t put any of its other models forward to Euro NCAP for testing, the Ghibli was assessed by the independent safety body back in 2013.
 It was found to provide excellent protection in the event of a collision.
 A 95% adult occupant protection score is genuinely impressive, while a 79% child protection score is decent, too.